barumau/pandunia/engli/kanun.md

 ### 7.3.
 Active Sentences

-In predicates of action, the main word in the predicate is a verb (i.e. an action-word).
+An active sentence is a sentence where the subject does the action denoted by the verb to the object.
+The focus is on the subject as the active counterpart.
+The correct word order is subject-verb-object (SVO).

-In Pandunia, verbs are easy to identify because all of them end in **-a** or **-u**.
+In Pandunia, active verbs are easy to identify because all of them end in **-a**.

-In Pandunia, two word orders are commonly used in active sentences: subject-verb-object (SVO) and subject-object-verb (SOV).
-A subject can be the agent or the recipient of the action.

 The following sentences are in SVO order.

 **me niama aple.**
 – I eat apples.
 **me vida te.**
 – I see you.
-**me suku musike.**
-– I like music.

-The following sentences are in SOV order.
-They can't be translated word-by-word into English becaues English doesn't really support the SOV word order.

-**me aple niamu.**
-– _I apples eat._
-**me te vidu.**
-– _I at you look._

-Pandunia supports both SVO and SOV word orders.
-The are the most common word orders in the languages of the world.
-SOV is used in many languages, including Hindi, Urdu, Bengali, Tamil, Turkish, Japanese and Korean.
-SVO is used in English, French, Spanish, Mandarin Chinese, Indonesian and Modern Arabic among others.

 ### 7.4.
 Passive Sentences